-The protection rating of a road tunnel evacuation lighting luminaire (marker lights or LED strips) against external mechanical impacts shall be at least IK08 in accordance with the standard EN 62262:2011.
+The protection rating of a road tunnel evacuation route lighting luminaire and emergency exit lighting luminaire (marker lights or LED strips) against external mechanical impacts shall be at least IK08 in accordance with the standard EN 62262:2011.

 For shielding the LEDs, clear polycarbonate or equivalent material shall be used.
 Materials used in the LED strip shall fulfil the class V-0 requirements for self-extinguishing in accordance with the standard UL 94:2013.